 Sales in Alberta, generally speaking, are final.
-Only recalled, or faulty product, product delivered in error, or damaged during delivery can be returned by a retailer.
+Only recalled or faulty product, product delivered in error or damaged during delivery can be returned by a retailer.
 These returns require AGLC authorization.
+Transferred products cannot be returned to AGLC except in the case of a recall.